MohamedLamineAllal/laravelAccountCreationWithEmailVerification/README.md

 ![allow less secure apps google](Images/google_allow_less_secure_apps.png "allow less secure apps google")

 Otherwise you go the secure way, and that throug applying to the oauth2.0 and google policy. (we will treat that later)

+**----> Note googles offers three ways to send messages, also here is an overview about the sending messages limits** <br/> The three methode as now are: G Suite SMTP relay, 	Gmail SMTP server, 	Restricted Gmail SMTP server.
+Here a link that show that, along with the configurations settings: https://support.google.com/a/answer/176600?hl=en

+**Note:** Using gmail as the mailing.
+Is one of the options that blogger prefer and like to use.
+But there is the limits to consider. for example for a normal smtp server it's about 2000 messages per day. and 10000 messages per day for gsuite smtp relay.
+So following the number of the readers that are on the mailing list.
+That may or not be an option.
+And you may or not want to follow some strategy. as like using multiple gmail accounts and have a counter to count the sent messages. plus the limit error handling.
+You can put a mechanism to switch from an account to another.
+But mostly the right thing is to pay to get the limit up.
+And use the gsuite smtp relay.

 **Mail server and the options**<br/>to send mails in the end a mail server is needed.
 Two options come here, setup your own server or use a mail server as a service.
 Cloud services now a day are too interestings.
 You can too, use gmail and others mailing platform that allow sending mails through smtp.
 Even others methods.